OPPO Find X Teardown

 On June 29, 2018, OPPO officially launched the OPPO Find X. This flagship adopts the OPPO Facekey 3D structure, which makes it much safer than facial recognition to unlock the phone.
 It is powered by a Qualcomm Snapdragon 845 processor.
 The phone adopts third-generation AIE technology.
 Besides, it supports VOOC technology.
 With so much advanced technology, how about its workmanship?
 Today, let’s start the teardown of the phone to see its internal structure and workmanship.

 The SIM card tray is designed at the bottom of the phone.
 Use a clip to take it out.
 Considering the phone structure, I need to use a heater to heat up the back cover to melt the glue, aiming to make a gap between the back cover and the cushion.
 I adjust the heater’s temperature to 104℃ and heat up the back cover for about five minutes.
-As there is no cable connecting the back cover to the phone body, I easily separate the back cover from the phone body.
+As no cable connects the back cover to the phone body, I easily separate the back cover from the phone body.

 To figure out how this structure works, I turned on the phone and tried to get it worked.
 This is a GIF image that fully displays the process of how the dual-truck periscope structure works.
 When this structure works, we can see a block part circled red, a motor circled yellow, and two cables circled green.